akdaglilbey/powkiddy-X39-X45-X51-X70-cfw/README.md

  - Using 2x Video filter with PCSX-Rearmed core is creating graphical glitches
  - FPS overlay is upscaled with the core output when using Hardware upscaler.
    - You can disable the overlay in RetroArch Settings->On-Screen Display->On-Screen Notifications->Notification Visibility-> Enable Menu-only notifications
+   - If you open at least once the Menu, FPS will stay but won't be updated (known issue)
  - FPS counter is flickering in Software Nearest mode
  - DOSBOX Pure screen inverted in Software Nearest mode